Subways and highways are so twentieth century.

 What about your city?

 Animate is looking to work with any metropolis with more than 3 million residents.
-Houston, Detroit, Boston, New York, Los Angeles, are current possibilities.
+Miami, Houston, Detroit, Boston, New York, Los Angeles, are current possibilities.
 What we find interesting is that each city has different reasons why infiniteTransit will contribute to sustainable development.